Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Empirical Evaluation

-\textbf{Datasets and Settings.} Our evaluation covers four benchmark datasets for DPFL: Fashion MNIST (FMNIST)~\cite{FMNIST}, SVHN~\cite{SVHN}, CIFAR-10~\cite{cifar10_100}, and Shakespeare~\cite{sha}.
+Our evaluation covers four benchmark datasets for HDPFL: Fashion MNIST (FMNIST)~\cite{FMNIST}, SVHN~\cite{SVHN}, CIFAR-10~\cite{cifar10_100}, and Shakespeare~\cite{sha}.
 Correspondingly, we adopt a $2$-layer CNN for FMNIST, a $3$-layer CNN for SVHN, a ResNet-18~\cite{resnet} for CIFAR-10, and an LSTM model for Shakespeare.
 We conduct experiments in \textit{cross-device} FL settings with $n$ clients.
-Datasets, excluding Shakespeare, are evenly partitioned (i.e., IID) across clients; Shakespeare is used in its natural non-IID form.
-Following prior works~\cite{alaggan2015heterogeneous, boenisch2023have, kiani2025differentially} that simulate heterogeneous privacy requirements, clients are assigned to one of three groups, each associated with a distinct minimum privacy budget $(\epsilon_1, \epsilon_2, \epsilon_3)$.
-By default, clients are evenly distributed among three groups.
-For GDPFed$^+$, the optimal client sampling ratios $(q_1, q_2, q_3)$ derived by solving \problemautoref{problem:opt}.
-By default, the sparsification levels $k_m/d$ for each group are $(0.7, 0.8, 0.9)$.
-We provide detailed empirical observations on the effects of varying sparsification levels and offer practical suggestions for selecting appropriate sparsification configurations in \apdxautoref{apdx:more_results}.
+Client local datasets are assumed to be \textit{independent and identically distributed} (IID), except Shakespeare, which is evaluated in its inherent non-IID form.
 We summarize the system configurations in \autoref{tab: hyperparameters}.
-Detailed experimental settings are provided in \apdxautoref{apdx:baseline}. \textit{All experiments are repeated $3$ times with different seeds.}